Elevating the insights of climate justice leaders advancing equitable, community-based solutions to the climate crisis.

 (Philadelphia, PA)

-Philly Thrive will create a web archive gathering lessons learned from the “Right to Breathe Campaign” (2016-2019) which worked with the local South Philadelphia community to strategize, develop, and win several people-powered initiatives around the shutdown of the PES Refinery, the largest, oldest oil refinery on the east coast.
+Philly Thrive has created a video archive gathering lessons learned from the “Right to Breathe Campaign” (2016-2019) which worked with the local South Philadelphia community to strategize, develop, and win several people-powered initiatives around the shutdown of the PES Refinery, the largest, oldest oil refinery on the east coast.
 This resource will be available for use for other communities as they also attempt to secure the closure of polluting oil refineries.
+You can see an archive of videos related to this campaign here, and read more about their insights on the campaign in this Lab insight*.

 Youth Climate Finance Alliance